writetome51/calendar-month/README.md

 export type CalendarMonthData = Required<CalendarMonthSettings> & {
     /*****
      * The numbers of each day in the set month, separated into the weeks of the month.
-     * Includes for display the days of previous and next months.
+     * Includes days of previous and next months.
+I.E., This is a February whose first
-     * I.E., This is a February whose first day is a Wednesday (and the week begins on Sunday):
+     * day is a Wednesday (and the week begins on Sunday):
      [
        [29,30,31,1,2,3,4],
        [5,6,7,8,9,10,11],